deedeemaan/ProiectFTP/README.md

 This project uses the argon2 library for password hashing.

+This Server was tested with FileZilla client and with my colleauge's client: https://github.com/ViviKulik/Securitate-Software

 ### Clone the argon2 git repo to use it in the project
    ```bash
    git clone https://github.com/P-H-C/phc-winner-argon2.git